ThomasWorkOnline/Quark/README.md

 }
 ```
 4. Implement the function Entropy::CreateApplication().
 	If not defined externally, it will not compile!
+This is what gives Entropy ownership of your application.

 Example from Sandbox:
 ```